bhanu-atmakuri/Hackabyte-Website/hackabyte/README-DEPLOY.md

 1. **Push your code to GitHub**:
    ```
    git add .
-   git commit -m "Fixed 404 errors with environment-specific solutions"
+   git commit -m "Fixed 404 errors by resolving Vercel.json configuration conflict"
    git push
    ```

-2. **Connect to Vercel**:
+2. **If redeploying on Vercel**:
-   - Go to [Vercel](https://vercel.com/) and sign in
+   - Go to your project dashboard
-   - Click "New Project"
+   - Click "Deployments"
-   - Import your GitHub repository
+   - Select "Redeploy" on your most recent deployment
-   - Configure project as noted in "Vercel Project Settings" above
-   - Add the Environment Variables listed above
-   - Deploy

-3. **After Deployment**:
-   - Verify that the site works correctly by navigating to different pages
-   - Check that authentication flows are working properly
-   - Try intentionally navigating to a non-existent page to test the 404 handling

-## Troubleshooting

-If issues persist:

-1. **For development environment issues**:
-   - Run `npm run dev` and check the terminal for any error messages
-   - Use browser dev tools console to check for client-side errors
-   - Try clearing your browser cache or using incognito mode

-2. **For production/Vercel issues**:
-   - Check "Functions" and "Deployments" tabs in Vercel dashboard
-   - Review build logs for any errors
-   - Use "Redeploy" with "Clear cache and redeploy" option
+   - Choose "Clear cache and redeploy" option
-   - Check that environment variables are set correctly

-Visit http://localhost:3000 during development to test changes locally before deploying.
+## Important Vercel Configuration Notes

+- **Never mix `routes` with other routing properties**: Vercel doesn't allow using `routes` alongside properties like `rewrites`, `redirects`, or `cleanUrls`
+- **Let Next.js handle routing**: For Next.js apps, it's best to minimize custom Vercel routing configurations
+- **Use security headers properly**: The current configuration maintains important security headers without interfering with routing

+If you encounter any additional issues after this fix, check the Vercel build logs for specific error messages.